mdbauer/my-site/content/publication/signaling.md

 +++
-title = "Robust Bond Risk Premia" date = 2017-09-22
-draft = false
+title = "The Signaling Channel for Federal Reserve Bond Purchases" date = 2014-09-01 draft = false

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
-authors = ["Michael D. Bauer", "James D. Hamilton"]
+authors = ["Michael D. Bauer", "Glenn D. Rudebusch"]

 # Publication type.
 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *Review of Financial Studies*" publication_short = ""
+publication = "In *International Journal of Central Banking*" publication_short = ""

 # Abstract and optional shortened version.
-abstract = "A consensus has recently emerged that variables beyond the level, slope, and curvature of the yield curve can help predict bond returns.
-This paper shows that the statistical tests underlying this evidence are subject to serious small-sample distortions.
-We propose more robust tests, including a novel bootstrap procedure specifically designed to test the spanning hypothesis.
-We revisit the analysis in six published studies and find that the evidence against the spanning hypothesis is much weaker than it originally appeared.
-Our results pose a serious challenge to the prevailing consensus." abstract_short = ""
+abstract = "Previous research has emphasized the portfolio balance effects of Federal Reserve bond purchases, in which a reduced bond supply lowers term premia.
+In contrast, we find that such purchases have important signaling effects that lower expected future short-term interest rates.
+Our evidence comes from a model-free analysis and from dynamic term structure models that decompose declines in yields following Federal Reserve announcements into changes in risk premia and expected short rates.
+To overcome problems in measuring term premia, we consider bias-corrected model estimation and restricted risk price estimation.
+In comparison with other studies, our estimates of signaling effects are larger in magnitude and statistical significance." abstract_short = ""

 # Featured image thumbnail (optional)
 image_preview = ""

 # Is this a selected publication? (true/false)
-selected = true
+selected = false

 # Projects (optional).
 #   Associate this publication with one or more of your projects.